navidrome/website/content/en/docs/getting-started/extauth-quickstart.md

 A: Yes, as long as your reverse proxy can integrate with your OAuth provider and pass the username to Navidrome.

 **Q: What if I want to switch back to Navidrome's authentication?**<br>
-A: Remove or comment out the `ReverseProxyWhitelist` configuration.
+A: Remove or comment out the `ExtAuth.TrustedSources` configuration.

 **Q: Can I mix authentication methods?**<br>
 A: Yes, Navidrome will fall back to standard authentication if the reverse proxy header is not present or the request's source not trusted.